 The Board has decided who may and shall speak on behalf of the Foundation to the public and on which matters.
 The Chairman speaks on behalf of the Board and about the Foundation’s corporate interests.
 The Executive Management speaks on behalf of the Foundation about the grant policies and strategies decided by the Board and on all operational issues related to the Foundation’s work.
 Senior employees may, following usual coordination with the Executive Management, speak about matters within their field of expertise, including on grants and publications.

 The Foundation has established a corporate social responsibility policy that covers the Foundation’s grant-awarding activities.

-The Executive Management carry out the day-to-day management of the Foundation and is responsible for all operational matters related to the Foundation and for implementing the policies and strategies adopted by the Board of Directors.
+The Executive Management carries out the day-to-day management of the Foundation and is responsible for all operational matters related to the Foundation and for implementing the policies and strategies adopted by the Board of Directors.

 The Board approves the employment of the Executive Management based on the recommendation of the Chairmanship.
 The Chairmanship evaluates the performance of the Executive Management.

-The accounts of the Foundation are audited by a state-authorized public accountant appointed by the Board based on recommendation by the Chairmanship.
+The accounts of the Foundation are audited by a state-authorised public accountant appointed by the Board based on recommendation by the Chairmanship.
 An auditor is elected each year at the ordinary board meeting in March that also approves the Novo Nordisk Foundation Group accounts.